 2. Determine if your bug is really a bug

 You should not file a bug if you are:

-- Proposing features and ideas.
-Instead you should provide a pull request or send email to the mailing list.
+- Proposing features or ideas.
+Instead you should provide a pull request or post to the mailing list.

 3. Make sure your bug hasn't already been reported